 When personal data is stored on paper or has been printed out for business reasons, it is always kept in a secure place with only authorised personnel having access.
-TWP apply the following business practices:
+AAS apply the following business practices:

 - When not required, the paper or files must be kept in a locked drawer or filing cabinet.